tdewin/best-practices-guide/resource_planning/proxy_server_and_transport_modes.md

     it to the backup repository (for a backup job) or another backup proxy (for a replication job).

--   Bitlooker: Windows operating systems using NTFS.
-Jobs using Veeam InGuest processing including such things as: pagefile, Hypernationfile, deleted files and folder excludes are excluded from processing and replaced by the same amount of zeroes in the backup files.
-Compression can reduce it dramatically (folder Includes are also available).
-Be careful not to exclude a lot of files to not slow down processing because of calculation overhead

--   A backup proxy is also part of Veeam's inline deduplication engine.
+-   BitLooker: Applies to VMs running Windows OS and using NTFS.
+For more information, see the corresponding section of this guide > [Deduplication and Compression - BitLooker](../job_configuration/deduplication_and_compression.md#bitlooker)

-	- For example it starts source side deduplication to optimize Change Block based traffic.
+-   Inline source side data deduplication to optimize information received by vSphere Change Block Tracking (CBT)

-- 	Inline Compression
+- 	Inline compression

-- 	It performs AES256 encryption if the corresponding option is selected in the data transportation or backup data settings.
+- 	AES256 encryption if the corresponding option is selected in the data transportation or backup data settings.

 Technically a backup proxy runs a light-weight transport service that